Top 10 reasons' you can't stay away from Brisbane

 5. Take your appetite to Eat Street

 Eat Street Northshore is a clever conglomeration of shipping containers that have been turned into tasty eating, drinking and entertaining places.
 It's a fun and funky way to discover Brisbane's tastiest street food.
-Eat Street's open Friday to Sunday all year round.
+Here you can explore wildly-decorated laneways along the Brisbane riverbank and more than 70 stalls selling delicious dishes from around the world.
+Eat Street's open Friday to Sunday throughout the year.

 8. Meet the greeters